skipcloud/note/README.md

 Set `NOTES_DIR` to specify where you want to keep your notes, the default is `$HOME/.notes`

-Set `NO_NOTE_EXT` to anything at all if you don't want the markdown extension added to your files.
+Set `NOTE_EXT` to specify which extension you would like new notes to have, the default is `md`.

 ## Command completion